 Other brewers can do a solid job, but are more specialized and therefore more limited.

 This brewer is best for someone with a good deal of experience, patience, and desire to learn.
 The V60 is an unforgiving brewer and requires quite a bit of love and attention before it’ll deliver the perfect brew.
-But when you get it right, the cup is clean, full of flavor, and fully expresses the true complexity of the bean.
+But when you get it right, the cup is clean, full of flavour, and fully expresses the true complexity of the bean.

 Aesthetic Appeal: 4.5/5

-The V60 is available in a number of different colors and materials, and that gives you flexibility.
-The classic white ceramic, made in Arita, Japan – the center of Japanese ceramic craft since 1616 – has a modest, simple beauty.
+The V60 is available in a number of different colours and materials, and that gives you flexibility.
+The classic white ceramic, made in Arita, Japan – the centre of Japanese ceramic craft since 1616 – has a modest, simple beauty.
 The plastic drippers (which are much less expensive), while they have a similar shape, don’t have the same solid feel, or the same thermal stability.
 We’ve taken off half a point for those (but given them full marks in the Price category, below).

 The plastic dripper comes in red, white, and clear, and is the least expensive out of all the options.
 It does not retain heat as well as the other versions, but it is quite sturdy.

 The glass V60 has a clear cone but an opaque, plastic base plate that you can get in either black or red.
 You will want to be careful with this model, as the glass is quite fragile.

 Hario V60 also has a ceramic variant that’s somewhat similar to the Bee House dripper.
 A ceramic V60 is a great choice for someone looking for greater heat retention, and who isn’t planning to transport the heavier ceramic filter cone.
 The ceramic V60 come in both white and red, and if you preheat these with a little hot water, they will keep your coffee within the ideal 90-96 C brewing temperature.